l0d0v1c/DeepPhy/examples/README.md

 ---

-Happy solving with PyPIELM! 🚀
+Happy solving with DeepPhiELM! 🚀